Gaurav-Pande/gaurav-pande.github.io/_posts/2018-08-30-getting-started-with-omscs.md

 "_I have received an admit and now i have to submit the official transcript, is it ok to submit he xerox or do we need to send original, if yes than which courier to use..blah blah!!_"

-Well this is the most frequent question that i have seen in whatsapp groups and in google plus.
+Well this is the most frequent question that I have seen in whatsapp groups and in google plus community.

 **** Answer:

-Yes you have to submit your official degree certificate(the one you get from your university) and your transcript(a compiled version of your semester marksheets).
+Yes you have to submit your official degree certificate(the one you get from your university) and your transcript(a compiled version of your all semesters marksheets).

 How ?